Skip to Content

 If you are just using a new monitor, then it is awesome that you can issue a replacement or a warranty claim if you feel the backlight bleeding is too much.

-You can easily contact customer care and address your issue and resolve that fast.
+You can easily contact customer care and address your issue and resolve that quickly.

 Is Backlight Bleed Normal?